How Children's Hospital at Montefiore is helping adult patients with COVID-19 and their families.

 Additional palliative work also benefits providers

 The newly expanded team has already had a profound impact on adult COVID-19 patients and their families.
-Within three days of its early-April launch, QUILT had already made more than 100 supportive phone calls, and bereavement counselors had touched 15 families.
+Within three days of its early-April launch, QUILT made more than 100 supportive phone calls, and bereavement counselors had consoled 15 families.
 Those connections serve a clinical purpose as well—the team records their call notes in the patient's electronic medical record, so their providers are in the loop on those conversations.

 Expanding the "quilt"